Are you looking for the formula of the value-added method of national income chapter class 12 macroeconomics CBSE Board?

 GDP at MP (GVA at MP) = Value of Output – Intermediate Consumption

-‘Value-added’ equals Gross value added at Market Price as the value of output includes inclusive of taxes and depreciation (consumption of fixed capital).
+‘Value-added’ equals Gross value added at Market Price. as the value of output is inclusive of taxes and depreciation (consumption of fixed capital).

 The value added by the economy as a whole is called domestic product

 Value-added = Gross value added at market price = GVA at MP = Sum total of GVA at MP of all sectors = Gross Domestic Product at MP = GDP at MP